BCLawLibrary/practical-ai-in-30-days/day-21-a-peek-into-the-next-year.md

 Today's challenge is to explore the real-time multimodal capabilities of AI models.
 These AI tools can now “see” using your webcam/phone camera, hear you using your device’s microphone, and respond in real time.
 They are also capable of responding in various modalities including text, audio, and images.
 Here's what you'll do:

 **Important Note:** You'll need to use a personal Gmail account as BC Google Workspace accounts cannot access AI Studio at this time.
-While you can't use your BC email, you can still explore the tools using any personal Google account.
+While you can't use your BC email, you can still explore the tools using a personal Google account.

 1. **Explore Google AI Studio**